 and the adjustments may vary from print to print!

 The best way to improve the quality is to use a custom printer profile.

 you're not sure about the quality of your print and would like a known

 good print to compare it with, we can provide a reference print.
-See
+See here for details.

 PHOTO PRO magazine tested six A3 printers, from Canon, Epson and HP,